Russell-Waterhouse/blog/content/post/js_jail.md

 If it's getting rewritten next quarter, why bother breaking out the memory profiler or even doing basic QA or gracefully handling errors?

+And how did we solve the error handling thing?
+We found it too hard to keep JS running on the server for more than a few hours at a time because people forgot to `await` their promises and `catch` their errors, so we decided that we should just run JS serverless.
+Don't try to keep a server up and serving requests for days and days, just chuck it in a lambda so that the process can die after every request!
+Are cold-start times a good user experience?
+Hell No!
+Do we seem to care?
+Apparently not!

 Every single time we do even a fraction of engineering work and measure something in this industry, we always find that initial page load and time to first interaction and